Bitesize video tutorials

 For a list of training funding sources, please visit the Get Recognised for Excellence site and look at the 'Bursaries and funding' tab on the latest Awards spreadsheet.
 If you find any more training funding opportunities that might be of use to colleagues, please e-mail us to let us know.

-Fill in the form at the bottom of this web page to book a training session.
+Fill in the form below to book a training session.
 Please let us know if you have any accessibility requirements we can help with.

 Introduction to online content and library services